Have you got your copy of: You, Yourself & the World yet?

 One thing is for near certain – over time you will learn so much about yourself than you ever thought possible.

-Just a teaser of long term solo travel questions for you
+just a sneak peak of the solo travel questions that are answered for you

 1. THINKING ABOUT LONG TERM SOLO TRAVEL